amankrchandra/Tic-Tac-Toe-Game/README.md

-# 🎮 Tic Ta Toe Game
+# 🎮 Tic Tac Toe Game

 A clean and responsive **Tic Tac Toe** game built using HTML, CSS, and JavaScript.